Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Conceptual Foundations: Agents, Concepts, and Interpretive Geometry

+More directly, \cite{greco2024predictive} provide empirical evidence that learning and prediction reorganize the geometry of neural population activity, demonstrating that task-relevant information is encoded in population-level response structures rather than in isolated neurons.

+Building on this foundation, the present model extends representational geometry beyond perceptual coding to the domain of evaluative concepts and value, treating agents' internal states as vectors in personalized value spaces and modeling communication as linear transformations between these spaces.

+Nevertheless, none of these frameworks provide a \textit{structural criterion for the survivability of concepts under heterogeneous cognitive architectures}.
+Conceptual-space models characterize semantic similarity and grounding geometrically, but typically presuppose shared or comparable dimensions and do not specify when a concept becomes structurally unintelligible to another agent.
+Representational-geometry approaches in neuroscience explain how information is encoded and transformed within population-level activity, yet they remain largely confined to perceptual or task-specific representations and do not address conceptual transmission or motivational influence across agents with distinct evaluative bases.
+Logical and symbolic models of belief, in turn, formalize inferential relations but abstract away from the representational transformations that occur during communication.

-Hence, my framework aims to integrate these domains by offering a mathematically explicit, geometrically interpretable, and cognitively grounded model of belief transmission, influence, and motivational alignment.
+The present framework integrates these strands by introducing a \textit{null-space criterion of concept survivability}: a concept can influence another agent if and only if its representation avoids annihilation under the relevant interpretation maps.
+This yields a mathematically explicit, geometrically interpretable, and cognitively grounded account of conceptual transmission, miscommunication, and motivational alignment across heterogeneous agents.

-\paragraph{What are Abstract Beings?} I define \emph{abstract beings} as internal constructs that represent belief-laden, value-oriented entities within an agent's cognitive space.
-These may correspond to ideologies, goals, narratives, identities, or hypothetical propositions—anything that exerts motivational force.
+\paragraph{What are Abstract Beings?} I define \emph{abstract beings} as internal constructs that represent evaluative, value-oriented entities within an agent's cognitive space.
+These may correspond to ideologies, goals, narratives, identities, or hypothetical propositions—anything that carries evaluative weight and can exert motivational force.
 Unlike external objects or percepts, abstract beings have no necessary grounding in physical reality.
 They are geometrically represented as vectors in an agent's value space.
+An abstract being functions as a \emph{belief} when it is endorsed by an agent.

-\emph{Intuitively}, one may think of an abstract being like a "constellation in the mind"—not a real star cluster, but a meaningful pattern I perceive, follow, and even fight for.
-A political ideal (e.g., "freedom") or a personal identity (e.g., "I am a protector") operates as such a being.
+\emph{Intuitively}, one may think of an abstract being like a ``constellation in the mind''—not a real star cluster, but a meaningful pattern one perceives, follows, and even fights for.
+A political ideal (e.g., ``freedom'') or a personal identity (e.g., ``I am a protector'') operates as such a being.
 These entities persist, evolve, and die, depending on how they are represented, interpreted, and propagated across agents.